mekane84/hibernate-test-case-templates/README.md

-# Hibernate Test Case Templates
+# Hibernate Test Case - Cache with joined subclass not working

 Attempting ot cache a joined subclass inheritance method does not work.